Séminaire Robotique et Vivant

 Diffusion Models meet Robotics

-Abstract: In this talk I will provide an introduction to generative modeling and the current state-of-the-art method of the field: diffusion models.
+In this talk I will provide an introduction to generative modeling and the current state-of-the-art method of the field: diffusion models.
 I will give an historical overview of the method and present some of the current competitive open source methods.
 I will then move on to the use of generative models in the field of robotics.
 In particular, I will discuss diffusion policies which are a new way to generate robot behavior by representing a robot's visuomotor policy as a conditional denoising diffusion process.
 I will conclude with some of the open questions and challenges lying at the intersection of generative modeling and robotics.

 🔵 March 13: Estelle Klein (ISYEB, MNHN) & Cédric Girerd (LIRMM, Université de Montpellier)